 Bumper Spikes

 Bumper spikes are metal installed where the bar connects to the engine.
-This is used to rest your chainsaw against to keep the cutting edge well away from the kickback zone.
+This is used to rest your chainsaw against to keep the cutting edge away from the kickback zone.
 These are also known as bucking spikes.

 Muffler